BalletMet

 Sheela Das

-Music, Multi-Instrumentalist & Songwriting
+Music: Multi-Instrumentalist & Songwriting

 Sheela Das is the artistic director and founder of Creative Concepts in Music.
-With more than a decade of teaching through the arts, she has directed, produced, and delivered compelling workshops and original stage productions for students, community members, and professional venues alike.
+With more than a decade of teaching through the arts, she has directed, produced, and delivered compelling workshops and original stage and video productions for students, community members, and professional venues alike.

 Tom Evert